kyledufrane/phase_2_project_vac_pandas/README.md

 ## Modeling

-This project utilized Linear Regression and follows the assumptions of Linear Regression.
-Below you will see our assumption checks based on our final model:

 To take advantage of other correlations we used PolynomialFeatures from the sklearn.preprossing library.
 Our findings showed a strong correlation between square footage(x3) and grade(x9).
-Seeing this correlation we multiplied the columns by eachother and saw an increase in the R-squared value of 0.04.
+Seeing this correlation we multiplied the columns by eachother and saw an increase in the R-squared value by 0.04.

 PolynomnialFeatures(degree=2) results: